Save power by setting an automatic shutdown on your Windows 10 PC

-Automatic shutdown is a very convenient feature that helps to turn off your computer at a scheduled time.
+Automatic shutdown is a very convenient feature that helps you to turn off your computer at a scheduled time.
 It comes in handy in situations such as downloading large files at night.
 You don’t have to wait for the download to get completed so that you can shut down your computer, simply schedule an automatic shutdown, and relax.

 Also, in many workplaces employees tend to leave their computers on before they leave the office.
 This causes unnecessary power consumption which can be avoided by setting up an automatic shutdown.
-In this guide, we’ll show you multiple methods you can follow to schedule an automatic shutdown
+In this guide, we’ll show you multiple methods you can follow to schedule an automatic shutdown.

 Schedule an Automatic Shutdown using Run Box

 This is one of the easiest ways to schedule an automatic shutdown and it’s not that complicated either.
 To start, you need to open the Run dialogue box.
 Press the